ansible/receptor/docs/source/user_guide/configuration_options.rst

       - string

 Qlogs allows greater visibility in the Receptors mesh network.
 Set the QLOGDIR environment variable to the directory path where logs will be stored.
 Creating a new directory may help organize qlogs.
-Once logs are created they can be viewed by uploading the logs to
+Once logs are created they can be viewed using (qvis)[https://github.com/quiclog/qvis]

+#### Run qvis locally:
+- Git clone qvis repo
+- `cd visualizations`
+- `run npm install`
+- `npm run serve`
+- Qvis is now served on port 8080
+- Upload qlogs to qvis and navigate to Sequence

 ^^^^
 Node